 KEY MANAGERIAL PERSONNEL

-The vigil mechanism is accessible on your Company's website viz.www.ultratechcement.com.
+The vigil mechanism is available on your Company's website viz.www.ultratechcement.com.

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS

-The observation made in the Auditor's Report are self-explanatory and therefore do notcall for any further comments under Section 134(3)(f) of the Act.
+The observations made in the Auditor's Report are self-explanatory and therefore donot call for any further comments under Section 134(3)(f) of the Act.

 As required under the Act the remuneration payable to cost auditors has to be placedbefore the Members at a general meeting for ratification.
-Accordingly a resolutionseeking your ratification for the remuneration payable to the Cost Auditors forms part ofthe Notice of the ensuing AGM.
+Hence a resolution seeking yourratification for the remuneration payable to the Cost Auditors forms part of the Notice ofthe ensuing AGM.

 EXTRACT OF ANNUAL RETURN

-There were no material changes and commitments affecting the financial position ofyour Company between end of the financial year and the date of this Report.
+There were no material changes and commitments affecting the financial positionof your Company between the end of the financial year and the date of this report.

-Your Company has not issued any shares with differential voting.
+Your Company has not issued any shares with differential voting rights.

-Your Directors express their deep sense of gratitude to the banks financialinstitutions stakeholders business associates Central and State Governments for theirco-operation and support and look forward to their continued support in future.
+Your Directors express their deep sense of gratitude to the banks financialinstitutions stakeholders business associates Central and State Governments for theirsupport and look forward to their continued assistance in future.
 We thank our employeesfor their contribution to your Company's performance.
 We applaud them for their superiorlevels of competence dedication and commitment to your Company.